moonthought/moonthought.github.io/content/posts/true-readability-doesnt-exist-and-youll-feel-when-it-really-is.md

 end
 ```

 Silly examples, right?
-But what code is more readable?
-Some of you will say that both are quite readable.
-But are they really?
-As much as you might want to, the first option unequivocally contains more unnecessary cognitive load than the second one.
+But hey, first option unequivocally contains more unnecessary cognitive load than the second one.
 The second option you can literally read from left to right and understand the intent of the code.
 In the former, you have to switch both your eyes and context from one section of code to another.
 At the same time, you have to remember to filter the values in your head every time and also remember the top-level condition.

 Of course, some people may say that they are not familiar with the language constructs from the second example.
 This is where the developer's experience comes in.
 This is where you have to "git gud" to understand **what** can be applied, **how** to apply it, and even **whether** to apply certain tools to the solution.
 But each such construct, each pattern, each paradigm doesn't relate to the problem.
 It's only here to help you solve something.

 I'm not trying to say that functional-ish code is better.
 Or the shorter the better.
 And yes, these examples look like not that big of a deal.
-But they do show my main point – in the first case, we force the developer to proofread code that is only indirectly relevant to solving the problem.
+But they do show the main point – in the first case, we force the developer to proofread code that is only indirectly relevant to solving the problem.
 Early return by condition?
 That's an implementation detail, it has nothing to do with the problem being solved.
 Declaring a variable with a default value?
 Again, what does this have to do with our problem?
 A condition inside a loop?
 Again a detail.
 Even a loop itself is just a detail.
 And the more such details there are in the code, the less readable it may become (and most likely will.)

 Now, some of you might say that it all depends on paradigm, or language constructs, or developer's experience, or generally that that's the point of programming!
 But you're confusing two different things:
 * inherent complexity